nanograv/PINT/docs/explanation.rst

 the free electrons, such as ions in the ISM, interstellar magnetic fields, and the ISM temperature.
 Hence, it has been argued (see Kulkarni 2020 https://arxiv.org/abs/2007.02886) that the dispersion slope :math:`K\times DM` should be treated as the primary observable rather than the DM, which is usually interpreted as the electron column density.
+The dispersion slope can be computed using :func:`pint.derived_quantities.dispersion_slope`.
+A DM value measured based on the conventional value of :math:`K` can be converted to a value based on the latest physical constant values using :func:`pint.utils.convert_dispersion_measure`.

 Observatories
 -------------